firebase/flutterfire/packages/firebase_dynamic_links/README.md

 applinks:YOUR_SUBDOMAIN.page.link
 ```

-4. To receive a dynamic link, call the `getInitialLink()` method from `FirebaseDynamicLinks` which gets the link that opened the app (or null if it was not opened via a dynamic link)
+4. To receive a dynamic link, configure listeners for link callbacks when the application is active or in background calling `onLink` and call the `getInitialLink()` method from `FirebaseDynamicLinks` which gets the link that opened the app (or null if it was not opened via a dynamic link).
-and configure listeners for link callbacks when the application is active or in background calling `onLink`.

 ```dart
 void main() {